Kelowna Dental Services

 If you suffer bruxism, Dr. Kim will often recommend an acrylic mouthguard that can be designed from teeth impressions to minimize the abrasive grinding action during normal sleep.
 Mouthguards must be worn on a long-term basis to help prevent tooth damage.

 Your initial visit at our office will include a comprehensive exam of your teeth, charting of any work that has been done on your teeth and an assessment of the gums (perio-probing), and surrounding bone structures.
-Dr. Kim will answer any questions you may have about your dental health, discuss with you your treatment plan options should you have any dental issues and provide you with a personalized hygiene plan based on the current condition of your teeth and gums.
+Dr. Kim will answer any questions you may have about your dental health, and will discuss your treatment options should you have any dental issues.
+Dr Kim will work with you to develop a personalized hygiene plan based on the current condition of your teeth and gums.

 At subsequent visits, our dental hygiene team and dentist will examine the condition of your teeth, gums, and bone tissue in order to identify potential or existing problems.
 We will identify if there have been any changes in your mouth and answer any questions and concerns your may have about your dental health.
 If you have any dental concerns such as pain or sensitivity, let us know.
 Our experienced team pride ourselves in providing a caring and compassionate environment for our patients.